The idea of a national arts centre for Singapore was conceived.

 Esplanade hosted the International Society of the Performing Arts (ISPA) Congress, held for the first time in Asia.

-The Association of Asia Pacific Performing Arts Centres (AAPPAC) Secretariat shifted from Sydney Opera House in Australia to Esplanade.
+The Association of Asia Pacific Performing Arts Centres (AAPPAC) Secretariat moved from Sydney Opera House in Australia to Esplanade.
 This was the first time the Secretariat was hosted in Asia.
 Esplanade also presented the world premiere of I La Galigo, which was commissioned and co-produced by Esplanade and directed by Robert Wilson.

 The Outdoor Theatre was reopened.
 Now twice as large as before, the space seats 450 people and accommodates up to 600 standing.

 Recognition of Esplanade as a Continuing Education and Training (CET) Centre by Singapore Workforce Development Agency (WDA) for training workers in the technical theatre industry.
 Launch of Technical Theatre Training Programme (TTTP), approved under the Workforce Skills Qualification (WSQ) framework as the standard for the technical theatre industry in Singapore.